wp-plugins/popup-express/readme.txt

 The popup lightbox is not like the harsh new window popup or alert.
 The popup lightbox is elegant.
 It projects an image of quality to your visitors.

+There is an ongoing debate about whether you should use popup lightboxes on your website to collect emails.
+Some contend that the popup ruins the user experience and refuse to stay on sites that use a popup lightbox.
+But the data shows that popup lightboxes are very effective in building an email list.
+Many sites report a 10% to 30% gain in signups by using a popup lightbox.

+Don't let others, that probably have never run a real web business, tell you whether you should put a popup lightbox on your site.
+Instead, try the Popup Express plugin for yourself and see if it helps your business.
 ###Upgrade
 <a href="http://www.thinklandingpages.com/landingpage/how-to-get-a-double-digit-increase-in-conversions/">Upgrade to Popup Express Pro</a>